top of page

 A bilingual book published in Switzerland, cataloged in the Swiss National Library’s philosophy section.
 It explores the wisdom of Confucianism, Buddhism, and Taoism, inspiring scholars and young readers to embrace well-being and cultural heritage.

-IAK LOGO
+IAK Archive

 bottom of page